|254 Martha Van Rensselaer Hall |

 Kelly Musick is Associate Professor in the Department of Policy Analysis and Management.
 She received her M.P.A. in economics and public policy from Princeton University in 1996 and her Ph.D. in sociology from the University of Wisconsin-Madison in 2000.
 She taught for several years at the University of Southern California before joining the Cornell faculty in 2008.
 Her research focuses on family change and social inequality.
 She has taught classes in family demography, population, social statistics, and research methods at the graduate and undergraduate levels.

 |Current Professional Activities:|

 Musick is a Visiting Researcher at the Stockholm University Demography Unit (SUDA) and the Linnaeus Center for Social Policy and Family Dynamics in Europe (SPaDE) for the 2014-15 academic year.
 She is an active member of Cornell's Population Center (CPC), the Population Association of America (PAA), and the American Sociological Association (ASA), as well as founding member of the Work and Family Researchers Network (WFRN).
-She regularly organizes sessions for the PAA and ASA meetings and has served in various administrative roles, including member of the PAA Program Committee, Secretary/Treasurer of the ASA Section on Children and Youth, Council Member of the ASA Population Section, and Chair of the ASA Population Section Student Award Committee.
-Musick has served as a Member of the International Nonmarital Childbearing Network organized by the Max Planck Institute for Demographic Research in Rostock, Germany, contributing to the harmonization of a cross-national data file on family change and variation.
-She is an ad hoc reviewer for the NIH Social Science and Population Studies Panel B.
+She regularly organizes sessions for the PAA and ASA meetings and has served in various leadership roles, including Secretary/Treasurer of the ASA Section on Children and Youth, Council member of the ASA Population Section, and member of the PAA Program Committee.
+She serves as a consulting editor for Sociological Science and member of the International Nonmarital Childbearing Network organized by the Max Planck Institute for Demographic Research in Rostock, Germany.

 |Current Research Activities:|